This post may contain affiliate links. Please read our disclosure policy.

 Yes, make some extra for the week.
 Store in a container in the fridge for up to three days.
 Reheat for lunches or serve on salads, quinoa bowls, or pasta.

-How do I store baked pesto salmon?
+How do I store this baked salmon?

 Place leftovers in a container and store in the fridge for up to 3 days.
 Reheat in the microwave when ready to eat.
-You can also wrap it gently and freeze for up to 3 months.
+You can also wrap it gently and freeze it for up to 3 months.
 Thaw overnight in the fridge and reheat until warmed through.

 To what temperature should salmon be cooked?